If you’re looking to boost your dog’s health, take a look at the ingredients below for what to include as part of your dog’s regular diet.

 Does my dog need antioxidants?
 What do antioxidants do for dogs?

 Antioxidants are naturally occurring in many foods.
 Antioxidants help your dog protect its cells against free radicals – harmful molecules that damage cells, cause aging, and are often connected to diseases.

 Healthy antioxidant-rich ingredients to include in your dog’s diet include kale and spinach, bananas, blueberries, pumpkin, and small pieces of celery.

 Chippin’s Dehydrated Cricket Dog Food contains antioxidant-rich foods like kale, pumpkin, and cranberries.

-If you’re looking for a supplement to include with your dog’s daily feeding, consider our Antioxidant biscuit that includes both blueberries and bananas, as well as gut-healthy cricket protein.
+If you’re looking for a supplement to include with your dog’s daily feeding, consider our Veggie Dailies that includes both spirulina and kale, as well as parsley to freshen breath.